COSC3020/isomorphism-nodes-connectivity-wyo-kaitlyn/README.md

 $G_1=(V_1 , E_1)$ is isomorphic to $G_2 = (V_2, E_2)$ if there exists a
 one-to-one and onto function (bijection) $f: V_1 \rightarrow V_2$ such that $(u,v)
 \in E_1$ iff $(f(u),f(v)) \in E_2$.

+Using the bijective mapping part of the definition, two graphs are isomorphic if each element in graph $A$ can be mapped to exactly one element in graph $B$ using a function, and vice versa.

+Since the graphs are completely connected, each node in the graphs are connected to every other node.
+This means any node in graph $A$ can be mapped to a node in map $B$, since the edges will be the same.

+Therefore, any permation of graph $A$ nodes can be bijectively mapped to graph $B$ nodes, and they must be isomorphic.